This article may contain compensated links. Please read disclaimer for more info.

-Lac du Bourget & Hautecombe Abbey
+6. Lac du Bourget & Hautecombe Abbey

 Lac du Bourget is great for a relaxing stroll or a bike ride.
 It is also the ideal place for a bath (the water can reach 26C in summer) or water activities like kayak, canoeing, fishing, or sailing.

 If you are looking for cultural things to do in the French Alps, the Abbey of Hautecombe, on the lake’s wild shore, is a very good option.
 This 12th-century Cistercian abbey and majestic necropolis of the House of Savoy is built in an exuberant Gothic style.
-From Aix-les-Bains, it is a 35-minute drive to the Abbey of Hautecombe, but you can also take a boat cruise at Aix, which includes the visit to the abbey.
+From Aix-les-Bains, it is a 35-minute drive to the Abbey of Hautecombe, but you can also take a boat cruise at Aix, which includes a visit to the abbey.

-Mont Aiguille, in the heart of the Massif du Vercors, is a wonderful place to explore.
-This atypical shape will make a sumptuous décor during your hikes in this natural park.
+In the heart of the Massif du Vercors, Mont Aiguille is a wonderful place to explore and a sumptuous décor during your hikes in this natural park.

+A mountainous massif in the Pre-Alps, between the departments of Isère and Drôme, the Massif du Vercors is a rugged and complex relief of cliffs, ridges, and gorges that culminates in the Grand Veymont (2,341 m).

+To admire and make the most of this extraordinary countryside, the park offers a wide range of summer activities, like hiking, climbing, canyoning, or paragliding.
 Amongst the beautiful hikes that explore this area, we recommend the Tête Chevalière hike.

-A mountainous massif in the Prealps, between the departments of Isère and Drôme, the Massif du Vercors is a rugged and complex relief of cliffs, ridges and gorges that culminates in the Grand Veymont (2,341 m).

-To admire and make the most of this extraordinary countryside, with rich flora and fauna, the park offers a wide range of summer activities, like hiking, climbing, canyoning or paragliding.

-Parc National Mercantour
+8. Parc National Mercantour

-Parc National des Ecrins
+9. Parc National des Ecrins